This post is in partnership with 3-IN-ONE® Lock Dry Lube. All thoughts and words are my own.

 If you have trouble with predators that can scale a fence or wall, install a roof made from welded wire, or construct wooden slats overhead.

-Remove any source of temptation (like trash, pet bowls, and other food stores) from your yard, or stash them in bear-resistant containers away from your coop.
+Remove any source of temptation (like trash cans, pet bowls, and other food stores) from your yard, or stash them in bear-resistant containers away from your coop.

 Barrel bolts aren’t enough to keep deft little raccoon hands from gaining access into your coop.
 I have heard stories of their nimble fingers undoing multiple barrel bolts and other simple one-step locks!
 (Hey, they have all night to work on them…)